christianacca/web-api-starter/docs/github-app-creation.md

 ### Part 4: GitHub Admin Team - Delete Old Private Key

 1. **Receive Confirmation from App Admin Team**
-   - Verify App Admin Team has confirmed successful upload to all environments
+   - Verify App Admin Team has confirmed successful upload to the environment
    - Verify testing has been completed (if applicable)

 2. **Delete Old Private Key from GitHub**